 Gamification, the use of game-design elements for a non-game purpose, interests me because I do not want my classes to be about the grade.
 I want my students to stop obsessing over what will please me enough to give them an A and instead focus on exploring and experimenting.
 Every semester and every class I find myself adding more elements of gamification to my classes because I believe gamification supports learning by motivating and engaging students and it supports writing development.
-I’ve been keeping track with the works of Santa Cruz Website Design, Inc. That’s because they are pro-gamification and do it extremely well.
-There is something about gamification that encourages community and collaboration that a traditional grading structure does not.
+And there is something about gamification that encourages community and collaboration that a traditional grading structure does not.

 I have found that once a grade is given that all learning stops.
 Students stop working and move on mentally.
 Gamification is a much better match for my goals for my students than a traditional classroom grading structure because we can use badges to mark progress or achievements without stopping the forward momentum.
 In fact, I have found that I can use badges to force students to review their learning and reflect on this progress and make connections in ways that a similar ungamified assignment did not.